 On September 14, 2016, the Supreme Court of Ohio handed down a merit decision in State v.
-Anderson, Slip Opinion No. 2016-Ohio-5791.
-In a fractured plurality opinion written by Justice Kennedy, the court held that there is no constitutional … Continue reading
+Anderson, 2016-Ohio-5791.
+In a fractured plurality opinion written by Justice Kennedy, the court held … Continue reading

 On August 30, 2016, the Supreme Court of Ohio handed down a merit decision in Carter v.
 Reese, Slip Opinion No. 2016-Ohio-5569.
 In a 4-3 opinion written by Justice O’Donnell, joined by Justices Kennedy, French, and O’Neill, the court held that … Continue reading

 Merit Decision: A Prior Juvenile Adjudication Cannot Be Used to Enhance an Adult Sentence.
 State v.
 Hand.

 Update: On September 15, 2016, Hand was resentenced by Montgomery County Court of Common Please Judge Dennis J. Langer to a non-mandatory three year term of incarceration, to be served consecutively with the three year mandatory firearm specification, for a total … Continue reading